limcaroline/travel-world/README.md

 Automated testing

-Validate the HTML code for all 3 pages. >> Fixed few errors such as unclosed elements and warnings such as lacking headers.
+Validate the HTML code for all 3 pages. >> Looked into few warnings as below.
 See screenshots for example.

+Also see Frameworks, Libraries, and Programs used for what helped me in these tests.

 ![HTML checker](assets/images/Image 2025-07-16 at 03.28.webp)